 - In this case, un po’ is always followed by the preposition di + noun.
 It is used to express an uncertain quantity.

-Let’s look at some examples for un po’ di:
+Let’s look at some examples of un po’ di:

-I bought a few apples (= a bit of apples – relatively small quantity).
+I bought a few apples (= a bit of apples – a relatively small quantity).

 Nella minestra c’è poco sale.

 Poco and un po’ are two expressions in Italian that translate to “a little” or “a bit.

 Po’ is a contraction of poco, with the apostrophe signifying that the sound co has been left out.

 Un po’s interpretation depends on the context and can refer to a small or large, undetermined quantity.